 You’ll often see the initials “AIA” after an architect’s name.
-This indicates membership in the American Institute of Architects; licensing is a separate process that is administrated by each state.
+This indicates membership in the American Institute of Architects.
+Licensing of architects is a separate process that is administrated by each state.

-As project manager, the architect can keep an eye on the progression of work.
-She’ll act not only as a point person to handle the inevitable problems that arise but also as your advocate with the general contractor and the subcontractors.
-In a sense, this is the highest level of service you can buy, you’re responsible for little more than writing the check, and it can be a good solution for someone who doesn’t want to deal with a contractor or get involved in the day-to-day decision-making during the course of construction.
-But in most cases, this service isn’t necessary, and it’s not cheap.
+As project manager, an architect can keep an eye on the progression of work.
+They act not only as a point person to handle the inevitable problems that arise, but also as your advocate with the general contractor and the subcontractors.

-Usually homeowners working with an architect will contact her directly, before a contractor is involved.
-After the architect meets with the homeowners to determine their needs, she’ll present a full set of plans for bid, including renderings of the outside of the structure and all building details from roof to foundation.
-If there are extensive changes, which often arise once contractors start bidding on the project, the plans will be redrawn, for a fee.
+Usually homeowners will hire an architect before the contractor is involved.
+After the architect meets with the homeowners to determine their needs, they will present a full set of plans for bid, including renderings of the outside of the structure and all building details from roof to foundation.

 Some designers work for remodeling contractors.
 These companies, called “design/build firms,” offer the complete remodeling package everything from plans to paint.
 Generally, the design of the project is included in the overall price.

 There are some drawbacks to using a designer.
 Regulations covering designers vary from state to state, so you’re not necessarily guaranteed a basic level of skill and education.
-And, unlike architects, designers are not always insured against negligence or malpractice (see “Is Your Designer Licensed?” above).
+And, unlike architects, designers are not always insured against negligence or malpractice.

 Other Design Professionals

 The National Kitchen & Bath Association certifies kitchen and bath designers after they complete course work and document years of field experience.
-They charge $40 to $75 per hour and work at least 10 to 20 hours on your plan with the contractor.
-Many certified designers work with a kitchen-and-bath showroom or a cabinet dealer.
+They charge per hour and work at least 10 to 20 hours on your plan with the contractor.
+Many certified designers work with a kitchen and bath showroom or a cabinet dealer.
 You’ll also find them on staff at home centers.